slynch8/10x/PythonScripts/RemedyBG/README.md

 For more info/documentation **please read the top of the python script.**
 Note that this script only works with RemedyBG version 0.3.8 and above

+To install the script copy it to %appdata%\10x\PythonScripts\

 # RemedyBG Debugger Updater
 Version: 0.1.0